 The sonogram may be done with a wand type of scanner across your abdomen or inserted into your vagina.

 Your doctor may also use laparoscopic surgery to look for endometrial tissue outside of the uterus.
-If a diagnosis isn’t clear, the doctor may take a tissue sample can be taken during surgery to confirm the diagnosis or to be examined under the microscope.
+If a diagnosis isn’t clear, a tissue sample can be taken during surgery to confirm the diagnosis or to be examined under the microscope.

 Research is ongoing into noninvasive ways to diagnose endometriosis using blood tests.
 But so far,

-Treatment for both conditions range from minimal (over-the-counter drugs) to maximal (hysterectomy).
+Treatment for both conditions ranges from minimal (over-the-counter medications) to more invasive (hysterectomy).

 Treatment options in between these extremes vary.
 This is because of the differences in where the misplaced endometrial tissue is located.

 Discuss your treatment options with your doctor.
 Some of the questions to consider are: